Managing Disk Space on a Computer

 Within this folder there are some hidden folders with application settings and data, but those are generally best managed within the applications that store data there (e.g., email caching settings).
 "Downloads" is often filled with installers and other large files downloaded over time; these MAY be appropriate to delete.
 As you explore any folder you may wish to click on the View menu and select Details so the Size of files will show and can be used for sorting too.
 Use caution and note that self-discovery can take hours and result in minimal gains of disk space.

-Recovery settings: search "Recovery" in the search box on the task bar and open the associated control panel.
+Search "Recovery" in the search box on the task bar and open the associated control panel.
 Select Configure System Restore and check the Max Usage allowed for system protection.
 (2% is typically plenty; system restore points are only for rolling back system changes and have no effect on personal data.)

-(Pro tip: "powercfg -h off" command followed by a reboot, to turn off hibernation)
+Pro tip: "powercfg -h off" command followed by a reboot, to turn off hibernation

 Discovery Tools